AriveQuick-commerce · German fast-fashion B2C · 2022

 Fashion runs on timing, weather shifts, a pop star wears a coat, a runway show drops, marketing needs a page live by Friday.
 We built a curation system that turned the marketing team into the publisher: flexible page templates (“Rainy Day Looks,” “Spring Edit,” “Festival Fits”), modular banner slots tuned per brand, and component swap-outs designed for promo turnover.
 What used to take an engineering sprint now takes a designer an afternoon, and every page still ties back to the brand’s premium identity.

-Arive Rainy Day Looks curation page, themed campaign module with brand narrative and product picks
+Arive curations page, themed campaign grid with brand narrative, seasonal looks, and product picks that ship in an afternoon

 Chapter 06